WNC Fly Fishing Trail

-Jackson County features some of the best trout waters anywhere and is home to the nation’s only fly fishing trail - the Western North Carolina Fly Fishing Trail.
+Jackson County features some of the best trout waters anywhere and is home to the nation’s first fly fishing trail - the Western North Carolina Fly Fishing Trail.

 The Trail maps out 15 prime spots to catch brown, rainbow and brook trout in the crystal-clear streams of the Great Smoky Mountains.
 Visitors had long recognized Jackson County as a premier destination for fly fishing, but often times weren’t exactly sure where to cast a line.
 So, the Trail was created in 2009 to guide anglers to our best fishing locations.

 Whether you’re looking for wide-open rivers or secluded mountain streams, the WNC Fly Fishing Trail has you covered.
 The trail website – www.FlyFishingTrail.com – provides a map for download, descriptions and GPS coordinates for all 15 spots, plus a gallery for users to upload photos of their catches.
 It also includes a weekly fishing report.